As the name suggests, a Savings Bank Account is a type of account meant for saving money.

 As we are now in the digital world, it’s just a click away from getting your account number.
 Normally it doesn’t take more than a few minutes, provided you produce all the KYC needed for opening.

 You can initiate it through online mode as well.
 For this, you have to access their official website.
 Go to the personal banking section, there you will find links for online account opening.
-Or you can google this “Online account opening” you will get links to almost all the banks.
+Or you can google this “Online account opening” and you will get links to almost all the banks.

 So, either way, you can go forward and try out owning a savings account.